PLSysGitHub/loop-extrusion_with_replication_analysis/Simulation_data/README.md

 This directory should hold the simulation data to be analysed.
-The configurations used for data shown in the manuscript can be downloaded from Zotero: .
+The configurations used for data shown in the manuscript can be downloaded from [Zenodo](https://zenodo.org/record/8105232/files/Simulation_data.zip?download=1).